s-hirvonen/PogoBot-Telegram/README.md

 `/add pokemon [pokemon]...` - Adds Pokémon to the watchlist (space or comma separated list)
 `/remove pokemon [pokemon]...` - Removes Pokémon from the watchlist (space or comma separated list)
 `/list` - Lists Pokémon currently on your watchlist
-`/help` - Displays this helpful list of commands
+`/reset` - Resets your watchlist to the default `/help` - Displays this helpful list of commands

 Requirements